PostHog/posthog.com/contents/handbook/company/communication.md

 ## Our communication values

-1. **Assume Positive Intent.** Always coming from a position of positivity and grace.
+1. **Assume positive intent.** Always coming from a position of positivity and grace.
-1. **Form An Opinion.** We live in different locations and often have very different perspectives.
+1. **Form an opinion.** We live in different locations and often have very different perspectives.
 We want to know your thoughts, opinions, and feelings on things.
-1. **Feedback is Essential.** Help everyone up their game in a direct but constructive way.
+1. **Feedback is essential.** Help everyone up their game in a direct but constructive way.

 ## Golden rules